 - Seated forward fold – from the last posture come down to all fours then organise yourself into a seated position.
 Gently extend the legs out in front then fold forwards from the hips holding the feet.
 You can use bricks, a bolster or any other props to support the weight of the head.
 Breathe long and deep as you unwind tension from the back of your body.

 - Double pigeon or crossed leg forward fold – Cross the legs and fold forwards resting the head on a brick, bolster or pillow if you need support, or for a deeper posture, take opposite ankle to knee then fold forwards.
-Allow the breath to go deeply down into your hips, soften, release and melt away the tension as you breathe and after 3-5 minutes come out of the posture slowly and change the cross of your legs to do the other side.
+Allow the breath to go deeply down into your hips, soften, release and melt away the tension as you breathe and after 5-10 breaths (or 3-5 minutes if you wish to stay longer) come out of the posture slowly and change the cross of your legs to do the other side.

 - Cobbler pose – Raise the hips and sit on a brick or block if you need to.
 Place the thumbs in the arches of your feet and start to fold forward from the hips gently using the elbows to encourage the hips to open as you breath.
 Send the breathe down deep into your hips and pelvis and again try to soften and release the stored tension as you breath.

-- Supported bridge pose – Place the feet hip distance apart with the big toes slightly turned inwards.
-Gently lengthen the tailbone as you lift the hips up and place a brick under the sacrum.
+- Supported low bridge pose – Place the feet hip distance apart with the big toes slightly turned inwards.
+Gently lengthen the tailbone as you lift the hips up and place a brick on a low setting under the sacrum.
 Allow your breath to open the chest and heart area as you breathe deeply and slowly.
-For a deeper pose, turn the brick on it’s side so that it’s on the highest setting then place it under the sacrum.
 To come out of the posture, remove the brick then slowly roll down one vertebrae at a time and when the hips touch the floor, come back into constructive rest pose (first pose in sequence).

 A yoga and meditation teacher based in the heart of London.